 - 1½ teaspoon salt, (low sodium) or to taste

 - 1 tablespoon garlic powder or to taste

 - 2 to 4 cups of water

-- Remove ½-inch of flesh on top of each wedge.
+- Remove ½ inch to 1 inch of flesh on top of each wedge.

 - Add salt, garlic powder and water into a bowl.
 Stir well.